philfrei/SiVi/README.md

 ## Introduction

-**SIVI** is a Java-based GUI built to assist in the creation of textures that rely on the mixing of 2D [gradient noise]([https://en.wikipedia.org/wiki/Gradient_noise).
-With SIVI, one can view the results of mixing variously scaled and manipulated *channels* of gradient noise data.
+**SiVi** is a Java-based GUI built to assist in the creation of textures that rely on the mixing of 2D [gradient noise]([https://en.wikipedia.org/wiki/Gradient_noise).
+With SiVi, one can view the results of mixing variously scaled and manipulated *channels* of gradient noise data.
 Additional capabilities include the exporting of graphics and animated gifs.
 Values are exposed by the GUI that can be referred to when writing procedural code to create textures on the fly.
 A [template](https://github.com/philfrei/SiVi#code-template) for writing procedural code is included below.

-The inspiration for making SIVI came from reading Stefan Gustafsen's 2005 article [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf).
+The inspiration for making SiVi came from reading Stefan Gustafsen's 2005 article [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf).
 I strongly recommend Gustafsen's article to anyone wanting a clear explanation of the theory and for his implementation of Ken Perlin's *Simplex Noise*.
 However, the article said little about how to *use* this technique artistically.
-SIVI was written to help with learning both how to design and how to code gradient-noise-based textures, and to make experimenting with designs easier.
+SIVI was written to help with learning both how to design and how to code gradient-noise-based textures, and to make experimentation easier.

-SIVI uses [OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) as its default.
-SIVI has been set up to easily incorporate additional noise generating libraries, making it possible to compare different types of gradient noise.
+SiVi uses [OpenSimplexNoise](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) as its default.
+SiVi has been set up to easily incorporate additional noise generating libraries, making it possible to compare different types of gradient noise.
 Gustafsen's implementation of *SimplexNoise* is included and can be selected for comparison purposes.

-## Compiling and Running SIVI
+## Compiling and Running SiVi

 If you don't wish to fork the project, you can download and run SiVi-1.0.1-SNAPSHOT.jar with the following command: java -jar SiVi-1.0.1-SNAPSHOT.jar
 The program is configured to run with Java 11 or higher.